anomalies command to look for events or field values that are unusual or unexpected.

 unexpectedness compares to the

 threshold value.
-Here's a snapshot of these results:
+The following image shows a snapshot of the results.

 This documentation applies to the following versions of Splunk® Enterprise: 8.1.0